Project

 Actions #13

-Updated by Soren Stoutner 6 months ago
+Updated by Soren Stoutner about 1 year ago

 Regarding the URL bar, I am fundamentally opposed to anything popping up or changing anywhere on the screen when the user types in the URL bar.
 I dislike it when other browser do that and I can't imagine anything that would justify implementing such bothersome behavior in Privacy Browser.